 - Describe the legal consequences of transmitting HIV to others

-Audience: All health and human services providers who work with or advocate youth at risk or living with HIV and/or with basic understanding of issues facing such adolescents.
+Audience: All health and human services providers who work with or advocate for youth at risk or living with HIV and/or with a basic understanding of issues facing such adolescents.

 Location: New York, NY.
 For more information please, click here to register.

 Important Registration Information

 To register for this training, click here and enter your account log-in information.
 If you do not have an account with hivtrainingny.org, you will need to sign up for one prior to registering for this course.